NHK Okinawa Broadcasting Station: After the reversion

-Following the reversion agreement in which Japan restored its control over Okinawa Prefecture, OHK was merged with the NHK Okinawa General Bureau and was reorganized into the NHK Okinawa Broadcasting Station and the NHK Miyako Broadcasting Station.
-Due to the application of Japan's Broadcasting Law, the TV frequencies and call signs of each broadcasting station have changed.
-OHK Television was renamed NHK Okinawa (General) Television (the callsign for Tomigusuku Station on the main island, JOAP-TV).
-NHK Educational Television (JOAD-TV) broadcasting started on the main island.
-In the Sakishima area, after the Yaeyama station was integrated into the Miyako station, it continued to be broadcast only on General TV (call sign JOVQ-TV).
-The content of the broadcast was a mix of the two networks, and its contents were delayed (Grand Sumo wrestling and high school baseball were delayed by one day, and New Year's Eve Kohaku Uta Gassen was broadcast on New Year's Day).
-The news was broadcast on a blue screen with its own subtitles for the radio news audio.
+Following the reversion agreement in which Japan restored control over Okinawa Prefecture, OHK was merged with the NHK Okinawa General Bureau and reorganized into the NHK Okinawa Broadcasting Station and the NHK Miyako Broadcasting Station.
+Following the implementation of Japan's Broadcasting Law, the television frequencies and call signs of each broadcasting station were changed.[3]
+OHK Television was renamed NHK Okinawa (General) Television, with the call sign JOAP-TV for the Tomigusuku Station on the main island.
+NHK Educational Television, with the call sign JOAD-TV, also began broadcasting on the main island.
+In the Sakishima area, the Yaeyama station was integrated into the Miyako station, which continued to broadcast only General TV under the call sign JOVQ-TV.
+Programming consisted of content from both networks, although some programs were delayed.
+Grand Sumo wrestling and high school baseball were delayed by one day, while New Year's Eve's Kohaku Uta Gassen was broadcast on New Year's Day.
+News was broadcast with a blue background and locally produced subtitles accompanying the radio news audio.